 Your child’s form tutor is your routine point of contact for all issues related to their wellbeing and for queries regarding their progress in general.
 Queries regarding your child’s progress in a specific subject are typically better directed to the relevant subject teacher.

 Your child’s form tutor and subject teachers are all named in the timetable included in their school Planner.
-In 2018-19, our tutors are:

 Day-to-day communication about homework